 Adaptation Health is a buyer-side incubator program supporting the innovation efforts of State Medicaid programs and managed care organizations.
 Through Medicaid Innovation Challenges, Adaptation Health connects state Medicaid agencies, managed care organizations, and innovative vendors to solve deep-rooted problems in public health and Medicaid service delivery.

 The Center for Health Care Strategies is a policy design and implementation partner devoted to improving outcomes for people enrolled in Medicaid.
 Leveraging its previous work in the digital health for underserved populations space, CHCS is partnering with MIC to provide Medicaid policy expertise and technical assistance.

-Medicaid Innovation Collaborative aligns state Medicaid agencies and their health plans on a health equity goal and locates private-sector solutions to help meet that goal.
+Medicaid Innovation Collaborative aligns state Medicaid agencies, their health plans, and members of the community on a health equity goal and locates private-sector solutions to help meet that goal.